mosip/mosip-infra/deployment/v3/mosip/kernel/masterdata/upload/README.md

 # Masterdata Upload Utility

 ## Introduction
 Masterdata is specified in xlsx files available in `xlsx` folder.
-Update the xlsx and run the upload utility.
+Update the xlsx as per the [masterdata guide](../../../../docs/master_data_tables.xlsx) and run the upload utility.
 Note that you must run this utility only once to seed the DB data first time.
 Subsequently, for any updates use Admin UI or Masterdata APIs.

 ## Prequisites
 1. `python3`